 To maintain the certification, a recertification fee must be paid and a minimum of 30 continuing education units (CEUs) must be achieved by the end of the three-year period.
 Again visit the main ISA website for more information.

-In June 2009, the ISA Board of Directors further adopted Codes of Ethics for Certified Arborists, Tree Work Specialists, and Board Certified Master Arborists to support quality tree care and customer service by the industry.
+The ISA Board of Directors have further adopted Codes of Ethics for Certified Arborists, Tree Work Specialists, and Board Certified Master Arborists to support quality tree care and customer service by the industry.

 Along with the new Codes, procedures were instituted to investigate ethics charges.
 Complaint statements are available to ensure anonymity and fairness in pursuing such charges.
 All certification candidates must sign a Code of Ethics Agreement at the time of the certification examination.